DjangoGirls/tutorial/en/django_models/README.md

 All lines starting with `from` or `import` are lines that add some bits from other files.
 So instead of copying and pasting the same things in every file, we can include some parts with `from ... import ...`.

-`class Post(models.Model):` – this line defines our model (it is an `object`).
+`class BlogPost(models.Model):` – this line defines our model (it is an `object`).
 - `class` is a special keyword that indicates that we are defining an object.
-- `Post` is the name of our model.
+- `BlogPost` is the name of our model.
 We can give it a different name (but we must avoid special characters and whitespace).
 Always start a class name with an uppercase letter.
-- `models.Model` means that the Post is a Django Model, so Django knows that it should be saved in the database.
+- `models.Model` means that the BlogPost is a Django Model, so Django knows that it should be saved in the database.

 Now we define the properties we were talking about: `title`, `text`, `created_date`, `published_date` and `author`.
 To do that we need to define the type of each field (Is it text?
 A number?
 A date?
 A relation to another object, like a User?)